WISE 0359−5401

 WISE J035934.06−540154.6 (designation abbreviated to WISE 0359−5401) is a brown dwarf, sub-brown dwarf or rogue planet of spectral class Y0, located in constellation Reticulum.
 It is estimated to be approximately 44 light-years from Earth.

+A study with Spitzer found this Y-dwarf to be variable.
+In this sample of 14 Y-dwarfs it had the shortest period of 2.44 hours and showed strong variability in all 4 light curves.
+The researchers claim it is the perfect candidate for variability study with JWST.

 Discovery

-WISE 0359−5401 was discovered in 2012 by J. Davy Kirkpatrick and colleagues from data collected by the Wide-field Infrared Survey Explorer (WISE) in the infrared at a wavelength of 4.6 μm (1.8 x 10^{−4} in), whose mission lasted from December 2009 to February 2011.
+WISE 0359−5401 was discovered in 2012 by J. Davy Kirkpatrick and colleagues from data collected by the Wide-field Infrared Survey Explorer (WISE) in the infrared at a wavelength of 4.6 μm (1.8 × 10^{−4} in), whose mission lasted from December 2009 to February 2011.
 In 2012 Kirkpatrick et al. published a paper in The Astrophysical Journal, where they presented discovery of seven new found by WISE brown dwarfs of spectral type Y, among which also was WISE 0359−5401.

 James Webb Space Telescope observation

 In June 2023 WISE 0359−5401 became the first Y-dwarf with a spectral energy distribution measured by JWST.
 This includes a spectrum taken by NIRSpec and MIRI LRS at 1 to 12 μm, as well as MIRI photometry at 15, 18 and 21 μm.
 The molecules water (H_{2}O), methane (CH_{4}), carbon monoxide (CO), carbon dioxide (CO_{2}) and ammonia (NH_{3}) were detected in WISE 0359−5401.
 Methane is the main reservoir of carbon, but there is enough carbon for detectable carbon monoxide and carbon dioxide.
 The study also measured a temperature of 467 K (194 °C, 381 °F).

 The mass and age remained uncertain.
 There was a disagreement between model fits and semi-empirical measurements.
 The semi-empirical measurements suggested a mass of about 9 to 31 according to an age estimate of 1 to 10 Gyrs and the measured bolometric luminosity.
 The model fit on the other hand suggested a mass of 1 and an age of 20 Myrs, due to a low surface gravity.
 The low age and mass from the model fit was not in agreement with simulations, which predict nearby Y-dwarfs to be old with a median age of 5 Gyrs.